clarkmcc/remotenetstack/README.md

 ![](./assets/banner.png)

 RemoteNetstack provides utilities for running userspace network stacks using a data link layer implementation that only needs to implement the [`io.Reader`](https://pkg.go.dev/io#Reader) and [`io.Writer`](https://pkg.go.dev/io#Writer) interfaces.
 This single abstraction allows for interesting functionality, like the ability to dial through an existing connection, and out of a userspace networking stack located on another physical machine, effectively acting as a remote network interface.
+Think about it like TCP tunneling, except at layer 3 rather than layer 4.

 ![](./assets/architecture-1.png)